mrirecon/aid/README.md

 We provided [`image_train.py`](scripts/image_train.py) for training the normal image diffusion model.
 The command to use it is included in [`train.sh`](scripts/train.sh).

+We provided the binary file for BART reconstruction toolbox on this [link](https://huggingface.co/Guanxiong/MRI-Image-Priors/tree/main/Data).
+If it doesn't work on your local system, please clone the [BART repository](https://github.com/mrirecon/bart) and compile it on your local system.

 ## Contact
 If you have any questions, please contact Guanxiong Luo (luoguan5@gmail.com) or raise an issue in the repository.